abel-sysu/en/_members/wuziwei.md

   email: ziweiw1998@gmail.com
 ---

     My name is Wu Ziwei.
-I'm now a graduate student
+I'm now a graduate student.
-    She is slow-witted and likes to watch some suspensive,
+    I‘m slow-witted and like to watch some suspensive,
-    brain-burning, thrilling movies or plays, and loves psychology books
+    brain-burning, thrilling movies or plays and loves psychology books
-    Like to solve some repetitive and tedious work by programming
+    Like solving some repetitive and tedious work by programming
-    At present, we are using bioinformatics to solve some
+    At present, I use bioinformatics to solve some
     scientific problems about evolutionary genomics and phylogenetics
 <centre>
 email: ziweiw1998@gmail.com
 </centre>